MUCSEB/deep-learning-udacity/README.md

 ## What is the aim of the repository?

 This repository is about my lessons learned during the nanodegree.
 Feel free to look around! \
-If you are about to follow the course, it may help you to see a possible solution.
+If you are about to follow the course, it may help you to see a possible solution.\
+Do not copy and paste!

 My favorite is the transfer learning part.
 I added an additional folder where tweaked code for gpu support can be found. \
-Moreover, I really enjoyed the style transfer.
-I added an extra folder for this as well. \
+Moreover, I really enjoyed style transfer.
+An extra folder is added for this as well. \
 You can supply your own images (style and target) and see what kind of art you can create :).

 ## How to run the code locally?